More than five miles of wide, family-friendly carriage paths provide a captivating environment for walking, exploring, and nature watching.

-With more than five miles of wide carriage paths bordered by woods, Appleton Farms Grass Rides was originally designed for horseback riding.
-Like a wagon wheel, five “rides” (an English term for carriage path) meet in a central clearing called the “Roundpoint,” where a large granite pinnacle salvaged from the demolition of the former Harvard College Library stands as a silent sentry.
+Appleton Farms Grass Rides was originally designed for horseback riding.
+Like a wagon wheel, five “rides”—an English term for carriage path—meet in a central clearing called the “Roundpoint,” where a large granite pinnacle salvaged from the demolition of the former Harvard College Library (and one of four pinnacles on the property) stands as a silent sentry.

-Don’t miss the Great Pasture Trail, which parallels a stone wall.bordered by forest on one side and the beautiful open landscape of the Great Pasture, dotted with cows.
-From the Pigeon Hill overlook, you can take in a panoramic view of the entire pasture and the site of another pinnacle salvaged from Harvard.
+From the Pigeon Hill overlook, take in a panoramic view of the entire pasture and the site of another pinnacle salvaged from Harvard.

 Wetlands found on the Grass Rides are part of the watershed for the Miles and Ipswich Rivers.
-At one time, these wetlands were more extensive than they are today.
-In the past, many farmers, who did not fully understand the ecological importance of wetlands, took measures to drain or divert them.
-As you walk the trails, look for the many fine examples of stone culverts and bridges that, thanks to the skilled craftsmen who constructed them, are still working effectively to maintain the existing wetland habitat.
+Look for the stone culverts and bridges that still work to maintain the existing wetland habitat.

 Year-round, daily, sunrise to sunset.
 Allow a minimum of 1 hour, 3 hours if also visiting Appleton Farms.